Home Heat Pump Guide

 Do pool heat pumps work in cold weather?

-Yes, but their efficiency drops as outside temperatures fall.
-Most pool heat pumps work down to 5-10°C ambient temperature.
+Yes, but their efficiency drops.
+Most pool heat pumps work down to 5-10°C ambient.
 Some models rated for lower temperatures can operate down to -5°C or below, but running costs increase significantly.
-For winter pool heating, ensure you choose a model rated for low ambient temperatures.

 How long does a pool heat pump last?